danishakh/leet-code-practice/876-middle-of-linked-list/README.md

-# 876. Middle of the Linked List
+# 876. Middle of the Linked List - EASY

 Given the head of a singly linked list, return the middle node of the linked list.